The Members of Jyoti Limited

 A. CONSERVATION OF ENERGY:

-- Plan to install LED lights in all offices to save energy.
+- Plan to install LED street lights in Company.

-- Awareness about the need for energy conservation at all levels of employee is beingcreated through posters hoardings etc.
+- Awareness about the need for energy conversation at all levels of employees is beingcreated through posters hoardings emails etc.

 (a) Research & Development

 1. Specific core areas in which R&D was carried out by the Company: